grafana/loki/docs/sources/get-started/components.md

 The **query frontend** is an **optional service** providing the querier's API endpoints and can be used to accelerate the read path.
 When the query frontend is in place, incoming query requests should be directed to the query frontend instead of the queriers.
 The querier service will be still required within the cluster, in order to execute the actual queries.

 The query frontend internally performs some query adjustments and holds queries in an internal queue.
-In this setup, queriers act as workers which pull jobs from the queue, execute them, and return them to the query-frontend for aggregation.
+In this setup, queriers act as workers which pull jobs from the queue, execute them, and return them to the query frontend for aggregation.
 Queriers need to be configured with the query frontend address (via the `-querier.frontend-address` CLI flag) in order to allow them to connect to the query frontends.

 Query frontends are **stateless**.
 However, due to how the internal queue works, it's recommended to run a few query frontend replicas to reap the benefit of fair scheduling.
 Two replicas should suffice in most cases.